Open Accessibility Menu

 Dr. Stacey Brown and Medical Assistant Kaylyn Rickford access NIHD's Electronic Health Record from the Bronco Clinic.
 Photo by Scot Swan/NIHD

-Can the Bronco Clinic do sports physicals?
+Can these clinics do sports physicals?

-The Bronco Clinic now has the ability to perform sport physicals.
+Yes, both have the ability to perform sport physicals.
 Please reach out to Northern Inyo Associates Pediatric Clinic at (760) 873-6373 to schedule a physical at the Bronco Clinic.
 You may also reach out to your primary care provider for sports physicals.

 How much will it cost for my child to receive services at the health center?